elyanah-aco/elyanah-aco.github.io/notebook/_posts/2023-08-18-tagalog-stt-whisper.md

 I recommend using Whisper as a first pass and if you'll be doing a lot of manual cleaning to fix these issues.
 I still think that a native Tagalog speaker could figure out a few words from the syllabicized transcriptions (maybe after a lot of squinting and thinking, but still).
 I imagine this alone is already a huge timesaver for any transcribers looking to save some time.

 It's definitely not advisable to use Whisper as-is for production though.
 I also doubt that someone just learning Tagalog would be able to recognize what the transcriptions are originally supposed to be.
 There are many errors with the transcriptions, many of which I think are too complicated to fix algorithmically.
 Whisper also hallucinates by repeating phrases multiple times, translating audio to English, missing entire audio segments and [even adding words not present in the original audio](https://community.openai.com/t/how-to-avoid-hallucinations-in-whisper-transcriptions/125300).
+OpenAI hypothesizes that these hallucinations occur when the model tries predicting the next word in audio and transcribing the audio itself at the same time.

-Of course, one can also try to finetune Whisper to work better on Tagalog data.
+Of course, one can finetune Whisper to work better on Tagalog data.
 I probably won't delve deeper into this in the future, but I recommend checking out this [HuggingFace repo](https://github.com/huggingface/community-events/tree/main/whisper-fine-tuning-event#set-up-an-environment) that contains eveything that you need to know to do this.

 ## References